mongodb/terraform-provider-mongodbatlas/website/docs/d/database_users.html.markdown

 Block mapping a user's role to a database / collection.
 A role allows the user to perform particular actions on the specified database.
 A role on the admin database can include privileges that apply to the other databases as well.

-**NOTE:** The available privilege actions for custom MongoDB roles support a subset of MongoDB commands.
+-> **NOTE:** The available privilege actions for custom MongoDB roles support a subset of MongoDB commands.
 See Unsupported Commands in M10+ Clusters for more information.

-**IMPORTANT** If a user is assigned a custom MongoDB role, they cannot be assigned any other roles.
+~> **IMPORTANT:** If a user is assigned a custom MongoDB role, they cannot be assigned any other roles.

 * `name` - Name of the role to grant.
 * database_name -  Database on which the user has the specified role.
 A role on the `admin` database can include privileges that apply to the other databases.